All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 When you are losing weight, there are many waste products to eliminate, mostly in the urine.
 Some of these substances tend to form crystals, which can cause kidney stones.
 A high water intake protects you and helps your body to rid itself of waste products efficiently, promoting better weight loss.
 Water also fills your stomach and helps to prolong and intensify your sense of satisfaction with food.
 If you feel a desire to eat between meals, it may be because you did not drink enough water in the hour before.

-Snacking, nibbling or grazing on foods, usually high-calorie and high-fat foods, can add hundreds of calories a day to your intake, defeating the restrictive effect of your operation.
-Snacking will slow down your weight loss and can lead to regain of weight.
+Snacking, nibbling or grazing on foods, usually high-calorie and high-fat foods can add hundreds of calories a day to your intake, defeating the restrictive effect of your operation.
+Snacking will slow down your weight loss and can lead to regaining of weight.

 Most patients experience a drop in appetite for the first four to six weeks.
 Over the next several months the appetite returns, but it tends not to be an intense hunger.
 Most spikes in hunger are caused by eating starch-heavy meals.